Electronic-vibrational dynamics and coherence in x-ray transient absorption of N2+ induced by strong-field ionization

+Quantum beats in the K-edge absorbance indicate the existence of vibronic coherence.
+Fig.~\ref{Abs_t}(a) presents the integrated absorption spectra from 393.7 eV to 396 eV, including transitions from both $X^2\Sigma^+_g$ and $A^2\Pi_u$ states.
+At the alignment angle of $90^{\circ}$, the 18.4\,fs oscillation period is attributed to the coherent vibrational wave packet of $A^2\Pi_u$ state.
+At $45^{\circ}$, additional rapid oscillations emerge due to interference between $A^2\Pi_u$ and $B^2\Sigma^+_u$ states, both transitioning to the $1\sigma_g^{-1}$ core-hole state.
+The rotational coherence is evident with a minimum at around 50\,fs when integrating the transient XAS spectra from 402 to 404\,eV.
+Considering the dynamical alignment effects, our calculations reproduce this minimum within the satellite transitions.
+These the transient absorption oscillations reveal the vibronic and rotational coherence induced by the laser-induced coupling after SFI, which is crucial for charge migrations \cite{worner2022np} and chemical reactions \cite{loh2017nc,vrakking2014np,james2024nature}.

-Finally, we propose a scheme to better resolve the transient population dynamics from XAS by taking advantages of the alignment-dependent transition dipole moments \cite{neumark2020nc}.
-As shown in Fig.~\ref{Abs_t} (c) and (d), the population of $A^2\Pi_u$ and $X^2\Sigma^+_g$ states can be individually probed by parallel or perpendicularly polarized X-ray pulse, avoiding the obstacle of spectral overlap.
-By setting the laser field polarized at $45^{\circ}$ with respect to the molecular axis, all three valence states can be populated by the laser field as evidenced by the absorbance from the parallel and perpendicularly polarized X-ray pulse.
-The population transfer from the ionic ground state to the excited states can be clearly resolved.
-When the laser field is polarized perpendicular to the molecular axis, it can be seen that the $B^2\Sigma^+_u$ state population is vanishing small, while the $A^2\Pi_u$ state is mostly populated signifying the different laser-induced dynamics.
+Finally, we propose a scheme to better resolve the population dynamics from XAS by taking advantage of the alignment-dependent transition dipole moments \cite{neumark2020nc}.
+The population dynamics can be probed separately by varying the polarized direction of the x-ray pulse relative to the molecular axis.
+Assuming pre-aligned molecules at $45^{\circ}$ with the degree of $\langle\cos^2(\theta)\rangle=0.8$, all three electronic states are populated.
+As demonstrated in Fig.~\ref{Abs_t}(c) and (d), the $X^2\Sigma^+_g$ state (orange) and $B^2\Sigma^+_u$ state (blue) can be probed with x-rays polarized parallel to the molecular axis, while the $A^2\Pi_u$ (green) state is probed by varying the polarization direction perpendicular to the molecular axis.
+Combining the parallel and perpendicular measurements enables clear resolution transfer from the ionic ground state $X^2\Sigma^+_g$ to the excited state $A^2\Pi_u$ (see Section 3 in SM for detailed calculations).